 How to Make a Bloody Mary, even if you hate tomato juice

 Is there a more iconic cocktail than the Bloody Mary?
 I’m not sure there is – love or hate this drink, everyone’s heard of it.
 And it’s one of the easiest drinks in the world to customize to your liking.

 And as the title suggests, you can even learn how to make a Bloody Mary if you hate tomato juice with some of my workarounds.
-That includes suggestions for making a Bloody Mary with no tomato juice as well as ways for improving the flavor and consistency of store-bought tomato juice.
+That includes making a Bloody Mary with no tomato juice as well as improving the flavor and consistency of store-bought tomato juice.

 Disclosure: I’m an affiliate for amazon.com, Azure Standard and other companies.
 Clicking on links in my articles and purchasing products may result in the seller offering me compensation.
 I only share products I use and enjoy.
 Affiliate relationships help me cover the cost of producing content for Hey Big Splendor.

 Makes one drink (if served in pint glass)

 - 4 ounces of tomato juice or or other juices